Thanks, everybody, for being here during the Rush Honeymoon Week.

 For this president to be seeming tough by using profanity struck me as Urkel channeling Jay-Z.

-You could either like that or not like that.
+You can either like that or not like that.

-You know, uh and you know, and uh Urkel and Jay-Z, you know, Jaleel White and Jay-Z are black guys.
+You know, and, you know, and Urkel and Jay-Z, you know, Jalil White and Jay-Z are black guys.

 I don't know.

-But but in all seriousness, to talk about this, I suppose that in looking at the imagery of a uh of let's say someone of the Obama character type of the Obama demeanor, all of a sudden adopting a disquieting and jarring uh moment of vulgarity.
+I suppose that in looking at the imagery of a, let's say, someone of the Obama character type of the Obama demeanor, all of a sudden adopting a disquieting and jarring moment of vulgarity.

 I suppose I could have called that Gilligan channeling kid rock.